 MehtaCognition

-Week of March 18, 2026
+Week of March 21, 2026

-When "strategic" becomes an adjective
+when "strategic" becomes an adjective

 Three different reads crossed my desk this week that all circled the same problem: the word "strategic" has become a verbal tic that empties real strategy of meaning.
 School leaders attach it to everything — strategic communication, strategic enrollment, strategic facilities — until nothing is actually strategic.
 These pieces, taken together, make the case for reclaiming strategy as a discipline, not a decoration.